Venice and I: Regular Visits to the Mystic Lagoon City

 Besides the Biennale di Arte, the art exhibition, the Venice Biennale consists of an annual music festival since 1930, since 1932 a film festival, a theater festival since 1934, and a festival of contemporary dance since 1999.
 While these biennials take place annually, the Biennale di Arte alternates since 1980 with the Architecture Biennial.

 Altogether, I’m coming every two years to Venice to see the Biennale, and it never gets old.
-In fact, there are far too many unique events and exhibitions at mesmerizing places.
+In fact, there are far too many unique events and exhibitions in mesmerizing places.

 My Personal Favorites from 50 Countries in 2019